autopulated/dynamodm/readme.md

 supported query format.

 Supported options:
+ * onlyProjected: If true, the returned documents will be constructed only from the index's projected attributes.
+If the model's schema requires attributes that are not projected in the index then the query will reject.
  * limit: The maxuimum number of models to return.
 May be combined with `startAfter` to paginate restults.
  * abortSignal: The `.signal` of an